Mc-Cheater/Portfolio/README.md

 # Portfolio
-Welcome to my portfolio, i'm Adil Qarboua a new technologies ethousiast, i have strong interest to the fields of Artificial Intelligence and High Performance Computing. i have a preference towards low level programming language (C and C++) even if i know some Python and Java.
+Welcome to my portfolio, i'm Adil Qarboua a new technologies ethousiast, i have strong interest to the fields of Artificial Intelligence and High Performance Computing.

-In the next sections i will present my academic background with emphasis on two particular projects.
+In the next sections i will present my academic background with emphasis on a particular project.

 I hope that you will find it interesting.
 ## Academic Background